By now we’ve all heard the robots are coming.

-Some of the savings on hauling cost will free up margin to pay loaders higher wages.
+Some of the savings on hauling cost will free up margin to pay moving labor higher wages.

 Moves will be packed by better trained and happier loaders and programmed robot drivers will be sure to operate the truck to minimize the chance of damage.